-- (c) Employees rostered to be on-call shall continue to have one (1) day added to their annual leave for each public holiday on which they are required to remain on-call. - (d) Payment when called out shall be as prescribed in clause 3.9, 3.10 and 3.11 of this Agreement.
-Overtime payment for plumbers called out for emergency work shall be calculated on the rate of remuneration prescribed for a leading hand plumber in clause 2.10.1 of this Agreement. - (e) Where an employee is recalled to perform work during an off duty period the employee shall be provided with transport to and from the employee's home or be refunded the cost of such transport. - (f) Employees on-call who are recalled to perform work shall: - (i) be paid \$11.50 on each occasion as compensation for fares and travelling expenses incurred therefore; or - (ii) be provided with transport to and from their home; or - (iii) be paid the motor vehicle allowance in accordance with clause 13.19 of the Building, Engineering and Maintenance Services Employees (Queensland Government) Award State 2016.
+- (a) The following recall arrangements apply to recall from on-call and recall to duty generally. - (b) Where an employee is recalled to perform work during an off duty period the employee shall be provided with transport to and from the employee's home or be refunded the cost of such transport. - (c) Employees who are recalled to perform work shall: - (i) be paid \$12.19, on each occasion as compensation for fares and travelling expenses incurred therefore; or - (ii) be provided with transport to and from their home; or - (iii) be paid the motor vehicle allowance in accordance with clause 13.19 of the Building, Engineering and Maintenance Services Employees (Queensland Government) Award State 2016.